kineticengines/gorm_migrations/README.md

 ## Gotchas

-- Models specifications should be in one (1) go file.
+- Models specifications must be in one (1) go file.
 Preferably `models.go`
 - Override Foreign Key must be of the form `ModelNameRefer`.
 - Foreign key must be `Interface{}`.
 Gormgx will extract the extact model from the tags